sebinsua/express-keenio/README.md

 });
 ```

 By default this middleware provides a fallback in the form of eventually rigid schemas.
-Firstly, by default we accept up to 50 properties in the `intention.query`, 100 properties in a `intention.body`, and 100 properties in a `reaction`.
+Firstly, by default we accept up to 30 properties in the `intention.query`, 80 properties in a `intention.body`, and 120 properties in a `reaction`.
 Secondly, after a route receives 500 requests or exists for a week it stops accepting new event properties.
-Properties are kept in popularity order.

 ### Blacklist Properties